monefiera/Twemoji-Remastered/README.md

 # Twemoji-Remastered Magisk module 🐦

-This is Magisk module to systemlessly to replace your phone emojis with Twemoji ([Twitter Emoji](https://emojipedia.org/twitter/)) 🐦
+This is Magisk module to systemlessly to replace your phone emojis with Twemoji [by jdecked TEAM](https://github.com/jdecked/twemoji/) 🐦

+Most of emojis were obtained from her team's sources (or discussions), but those that were inevitably missing were substituted with free images fitting the mood.
-The module require Magisk v20.4+ and above as it minimum version.
+The module require Magisk v26.0+, KernelSU v0.7.0, and above as it minimum version.

+🍊Twemoji is forever🔥